umount(category26-webmin.html) - phpMan

 work partition.
 Remounts of the share will not be possible.

--O, --test-opts options,list
+-O, --test-opts option...

-with the specified options in /etc/fstab.
-More than one option
+in /etc/fstab.
+More than one option may be specified in a

 -R, --recursive

-Recursively unmount each directory specified.
-Recursion for each
+Recursively unmount each specified directory.
+Recursion for

-mined by /proc/self/mountinfo entries.
-The filesystem must be
+determined by /proc/self/mountinfo entries.
+The filesystem must

-(or UUID) is unsupported.
+name (or UUID) is unsupported.

 -r, --read-only

--t, --types vfstype,ext2,ext3
+-t, --types type...

-of the specified type.
+the specified type.
 More than one type may be specified in a

-comma separated list.
-The list of file system types can be pre-
+comma-separated list.
+The list of filesystem types can be pre-

 -v, --verbose